 You’re on your feet all day, and by the time you prop them up on the couch, they ache.
 You’re not alone: Nearly 85% of the population has foot problems or pain.
-At Complete Foot and Ankle in Ridgewood and Garfield, New Jersey, the team of podiatrists offer medical pedicures, a solution to tired, aching feet.
+At Complete Foot and Ankle in Ridgewood and Newark, New Jersey, the team of podiatrists offer medical pedicures, a solution to tired, aching feet.
 With this procedure, Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Meagan Coleman, DPM, AACFAS examine the biomechanics of your feet while correcting your nails and offering advice on things like arch support and bunion aligners.
 If you’re curious about this innovative treatment, call or schedule your appointment online today.

 Medical Pedicure Q & A